relabed/HW1/README.md

 Student Ramzi El Abed & Houari Belarbi

-The First Program called : mmm_sequential
-Multiply two square matrix using langage C with Eclipse IDE 202-12 in sequential mode

-The Second Program called : mmm_parallel
-Multiply two square matrix using langage C with Eclipse IDE 202-12 in parallel mode (with pthread)
+Multiply two square matrix using langage C with Eclipse IDE 202-12 in sequential mode & parallel mode (with pthread)

 This is what we do in this homework :